circleci/circleci-docs/jekyll/_cci2/upgrading.md

 Complete the following steps to cut over to the new installation:

 1. Update S3 settings.
-In AWS, edit the new IAM policy and update the name of the S3 bucket to match the name from your previous 1.0 installation.
+In AWS, edit the in-line policy in the IAM role named "$prefix_role" created for your 2.0 installation.

 2. Update Replicated settings.
-In the Replicated management console, update the name of the S3 bucket to match the name that you used in your 1.0 installation.
+In the Replicated management console, update the name of the S3 bucket to match the name that you used in your 1.0 installation, and populate the rest of the settings to match your original GitHub OAuth application.

-3. After you have restored the databases and updated the S3 bucket, verify that all of your previous builds and project settings are available.
+3. Start the app and verify that all of your previous builds and project settings are available.

-4. You can now safely change the GitHub OAuth application to the original OAuth app that you were using and update the DNS to have your previous subdomain point to the new installation.
+4. You can now update DNS settings to have your original hostname point to the new installation.

 ## Troubleshooting